|1 – Introduction|

 Is obtaining an MBA better if it’s done in a classroom setting?

 This depends on the student.
 Many students feel that learning in a classroom makes them more accountable, and as such, they feel more successful.
-For students with tight schedules though, online learning is a fantastic option as long as they have a high level of discipline and determination.
+For students with tight schedules, online learning is a fantastic option as long as they have a high discipline and determination.

 Other Popular Online MBA Program Pages